Brady’s temper flares as Bucs snap skid vs Saints, 20-10

-NEW ORLEANS (AP) — Tom Brady helped incite a skirmish that led to the ejections of Saints cornerback Marshon Lattimore and Buccaneers receiver Mike Evans, then threw a go-ahead touchdown pass to Breshad Perriman that helped lift Tampa Bay to a 20-10 victory over New Orleans on Sunday.
+Brady helped incite a skirmish that led to the ejections of Lattimore and Bucs receiver Mike Evans, then threw a go-ahead touchdown pass to Breshad Perriman that lifted Tampa Bay to a 20-10 victory over New Orleans on Sunday.

+”It’s an emotional game,” Brady said flatly. ”A little bit of execution helps all the way around.
+I thought the defense played well again and the offensive line fought hard.

+”Tough game all around,” Brady added. ”That is a really good team, really well coached – a team we really struggle with.
+So, it feels good to win.”

-Brady, who had lost four straight regular-season meetings with the Saints, again struggled for the first three quarters of this latest, testy encounter between NFC South rivals.
+Brady, who’d lost four straight regular-season meetings with the Saints, again struggled for the first three quarters of this latest, testy encounter between NFC South rivals.

-Brady’s frustration was clear when he was caught on camera throwing a tablet in the bench area.
+Brady’s frustration was clear when he was caught on camera forcefully throwing a tablet to the turf with a healthy turn of his torso and full follow-through of his prolific right arm.

 And after his third-down incomplete pass early in the fourth quarter, Brady was shouting at Lattimore when running back Leonard Fournette entered the fray and shoved the Saints’ star cornerback.
 Lattimore responded by shoving Fournette, and Evans rushed in and flattened Lattimore – much like he did in a 2017 game between these teams.